Loading

 Reservoir proximity is a categorical dealbreaker in the Northeast.
 The combination of wetlands, drinking water supply for two states, and a use not permitted in the zone left no viable path to approval from the moment the site was selected.

-Intelligence compiled from 8 news articles, 3 official documents, and comparable data from 4 Northeast reservoir-adjacent industrial proposals
+Cited research compiled from 8 news articles, 3 official documents, and comparable data from 4 Northeast reservoir-adjacent industrial proposals

-13 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, environmental constraints, community opposition, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, environmental constraints, community opposition, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions